 Why businesses should keep track of packages in real-time

-With so much else to juggle in an ecommerce business, it’s tempting to think your job is done once an order is in the courier’s hands.
+With so much else to juggle in an ecommerce business, it’s tempting to think your job is done once an order is in the carrier’s hands.
 However, it is crucial to stay invested even after the package leaves your fulfilment centre.

 Here are just a few of the reasons why ecommerce businesses should keep track of packages in real time.